 There does not seem to be much doubt that the man who creates panic in a theater should be chastised.
-Yet the hate speech and conspiracy theories on the internet have gotten to the point where physical harm, in fact, may result in: e.g., physical assaults on Jews, Muslims, members of the LGBTQ+ community, immigrants, etc. There is a concern for regulating such rhetoric beyond the issues of Facebook.
-The issue may not be panic in a crowded theatre, but support of false ideas and ideologies whereby previous institutional norms are challenged and trust in expertise are so challenged and attacked that the foundation of a liberal democracy has been catapulted into chaos, where sources or institutions are politicized and not trusted (e.g., the intelligence community, the Justice Department), thereby attacking the very essence of democracy and democratic institutions.
+Yet the hate speech and conspiracy theories on the Internet have gotten to the point where physical harm may, in fact, result in: e.g., physical assaults on Jews, Muslims, members of the LGBTQ+ community, immigrants, etc. There is a concern for regulating such rhetoric beyond the issues of Facebook.
+The issue may not be panic in a crowded theatre, but support of false ideas and ideologies to the extent that previous institutional norms and trust in expertise are so consistently undermined that the foundation of a liberal democracy has been catapulted into chaos, where sources or institutions are politicized and not trusted (e.g., the intelligence community, the Justice Department), thereby attacking the very essence of democracy and democratic institutions.